Manager, Institutional Relations

 As an international nonprofit organization with more than 30 years of experience in sustainability transformation, we understand that the social and economic well-being of rural communities is tightly connected to ecosystem health.
-This knowledge has shaped our rigorous programs to advance sustainable development, land-use, and commodity production.
+This knowledge has shaped our rigorous programs to advance sustainable land-use and commodity production.

 At the Rainforest Alliance we combat climate change, protect forests and biodiversity, promote human rights, and improve livelihoods.
 The enormity of the social and environmental challenges we are facing requires working together in a broad alliance.
 This is why we bring farmers, forest communities, companies, and consumers together to change the way the world produces, sources, and consumes.

 To protect nature and improve lives it’s becoming increasingly urgent that we approach the way we use our land and produce food and other products in more sustainable ways.
 For this to succeed we need to fundamentally change the way that businesses operate and source, and the choices we all make as consumers.

 Our growing global alliance aims to transform our relationship with our natural resources and each other, to create a better future for people and nature together.

 The Rainforest Alliance encourages diversity and inclusion across the global organization.
 With this commitment to diversity, we are proud to be an equal opportunity employer and do not discriminate on the basis of gender, race, color, ethnicity, religion, sexual orientation, gender identity, ages, disability and any other protected group.